reup-distribution/cljs-rest/README.md

 ### Releases

+- 0.1.4
+    - Fixed an issue where requests for `Resource` instances would drop `:url`
+    - Fixed an issue where reading multiple times from a `ResourceListing` with a `:constructor` specified would corrupt results
 - 0.1.3 - Any step in `async->` returning an instance of `Error` will short-circuit the chain
 - 0.1.2 - Bugfix: when present, `:error-handler` in `cljs-rest.core/*opts*` will be called for error responses
 - 0.1.1 - `FormData` payloads are automatically sent as `multipart/form-data`